dillonkearns/automated-testing-wiki/README.md

 # Automated Testing Wiki
 ## Purpose
 This is a collection of notes and resources on testing conventions, techniques, and styles that improve the value and maintainability of automated tests.
-Contributions welcome!
+Contributions are welcome!
 You can also fork this to use as a "style-guide" for your project's tests.

+This guide strives to be opinionated, but sensible and reasonably uncontroversial.
+That is, any suggestions given here are backed by an explanation of how they add to tests' value and/or maintainability (please open a pull request if that's not the case!).
+It is language agnostic, and uses ruby syntax since it reads like pseudocode.

 ## Describing Test Cases